aroute/nfs-provisioner/README.md

 # NFS Server with Provisioner
 NFS server and provisioner for dynamic storage provisioning.

+## What you will need.
+NFS has been tested on CentOS 7 and 8.
+Provisioner has been tested on OpenShift 3.x and 4.x.
+You will need to provide the IP address of your NFS host and the network address.
+Your storageclass name will be: `managed-nfs-storage`

 ## Deploy NFS
 Uses `/var/nfsshare` as a primary NFS shared location.
 Uses `/var/nfsshare/registry` for the registry.
 Replace your network address and adjust accordingly.
 ```